mvysny/vaadin-on-kotlin/docs/creating_ui.md

 }
 ```

-> *Info*: you can use the following [Vaadin Icons](https://pro.vaadin.com/icons) page to search for available Vaadin icons, or you can simply use IDE's
+> *Info*: you can use the [Vaadin Icons](https://pro.vaadin.com/icons) page to search for available Vaadin icons, or you can simply use IDE's
 autocompletion feature for available `VaadinIcons` enum constants.

 You can use the same approach for building the application frame.
 We're going to have the main menu to the right,